TanStack/query/docs/src/pages/reference/useQuery.md

 - `useErrorBoundary: boolean | (err: TError) => boolean`
   - Defaults to the global query config's `useErrorBoundary` value, which is `false`
   - Set this to true if you want errors to be thrown in the render phase and propagate to the nearest error boundary
-  - If set to a function, it will be passed the error and should return a boolean indicating whether to throw the error (`true`) or return the error as state (`false`)
+  - If set to a function, it will be passed the error and should return a boolean indicating whether to show the error in an error boundary (`true`) or return the error as state (`false`)

 **Returns**